 @echo off set TargetLocation=c:\IME\ set FolderToCopy=IMEInterX64 set FileToCopy1=UNINSTALL64.BAT echo. echo 1.
 Setup configuration data start "" /d "%~dp0%FolderToCopy%" "addconfigs.exe" echo #1 DONE echo. echo 2.
 Register assemblies SET AssemblyPath="%TargetLocation%%FolderToCopy%\IMEInterX2_SwAddin.dll" set FMWK=Framework64 IF EXIST "%Windir%\Microsoft.NET\%FMWK%\v4.0.30319" (set FMWKVersion=v4.0.30319) ELSE (set FMWKVersion=v2.0.50727) echo Detected %FMWK% %FMWKVersion% echo Running command... @ECHO ON "%Windir%\Microsoft.NET\%FMWK%\%FMWKVersion%\regasm" /codebase %AssemblyPath% @ECHO OFF echo #2 DONE echo. echo INSTALLATION COMPLETE pause

 addconfigs.exe is a mini program to create and load configuration data into Windows Registry.

-IMEInterX2_SwAddin.dll is my SolidWorks add-in assembly that need to be registered (regasm) into Microsoft .NET Framework in order to work with the main SolidWorks software.
+regasm into Microsoft .NET Framework in order to work with the main SOLIDWORKS software.

 The Uninstallation process

-UNINSTALL64.BAT file is for removing all the SolidWorks add-in files and folders, deleting configuration data in the Windows Registry and finally the file will terminate itself.
+UNINSTALL64.BAT file is for removing all the SOLIDWORKS Add-in files and folders, deleting configuration data in the Windows Registry and finally this batch will delete itself.
 If I want to create the Uninstaller shortcut for my program, I can do that inside

 INSTALL64.BAT file, then link the shortcut to